-Belgian Bombshell Rose Bertram Exposes Bare Chest Underneath Open Fur Jacket
+Belgian Bombshell Rose Bertram Exposes Cleavage Underneath Open Fur Jacket

 Another follower seemed slightly at a loss for words, simply writing “wooooow” in their comment.

 Rose seems to be “forgetting” her shirts more often than not lately.
-Another upload shared to her Instagram feed last month saw her missing the garment again, leaving her decolletage completely bare underneath an open orange blazer for a look that brought some serious heat to her page, and drive her fans absolutely wild.
+Another upload shared to her Instagram feed last month saw her missing the garment again, leaving her decolletage completely bare underneath an open orange blazer for a look that brought some serious heat to her page, and drove her fans absolutely wild.

 Delivered To Your INBOX